Elections in Special Purpose Districts

 - Candidate Information Resources for Local Government Elective Offices, MRSC

-- Getting into Office: Being Elected or Appointed into Office in Washington Counties, Cities, Towns, and Special Districts, Report No. 62 Revised, MRSC, January 2013 - This publication addresses issues relating to: qualifying and running for elective office in cities, towns, counties, and special districts, assuming office, vacancies in office, and appointments to fill vacancies.
+- Getting into Office: Being Elected or Appointed into Office in Washington Counties, Cities, Towns, and Special Districts - Publication addresses issues relating to: qualifying and running for elective office in cities, towns, counties, and special districts, assuming office, vacancies in office, and appointments to fill vacancies.

 - Municipal Elections, MRSC - Page addresses both the nuts and bolts of municipal (city, county, district) elections and the issue of the use of public facilities and public office in election campaigns, whether regarding ballot measures

-- Serving on Your Local School Board: A Guide for Candidates, Washington State School Directors' Association
+- Serving on Your Local School Board: A Foundation for Success, Washington State School Directors' Association